TheFirewallDragon/Cybersecurity-Literature-Repo/README.md

 <p>Hey there, fellow cybersecurity enthusiast!
 Welcome to my personal collection of cybersecurity literature.
 I'm a cybersecurity student and I've been diving into some reads that I think you'll find interesting and helpful.

-In this collection, you'll find books that cover a range of topics from penetration testing to vulnerability research.
+In this collection, you'll find books that cover a range of topics from purple teaming to threat modeling.
 These are the gems that have been keeping me up at night (in a good way!), and I wanted to share and compile them in a compehensive list.

 I'll be updating this list as I come across new and exciting stuff.
 Whether you're a cybersecurity pro or just getting started, there's something here for everyone.